 In all my years, I have learned that great beach hair is seldom, if ever, achieved at the beach.
 Nowadays, when going for a sea-tousled look, I wash my hair at night and weave a loose braid to dry while I sleep.
 In the morning, I awake with what looks like fairly natural waves.
 This method works, but it takes at least eight hours to get my desired look.

 Sure, there are much faster ways to achieve waves.
 But after one horrifying incident with a 9-mm curling iron ahead of my ninth-grade homecoming dance — my updo looked identical to that of a wind-swept British barrister’s wig — I pretty much swore off all heat-based hair tools.
 That is, until I discovered Bed Head's No. 1 bestselling styler.

 First and foremost, the Bed Head Wave Artist is not a curling iron.
 It is a “ceramic deep waver” that uses tourmaline technology to not only create long-lasting waves but also add shine and eliminate frizz.
 As someone who is perpetually seeking the perfect wavy hair, I was intrigued.
-(And it doesn’t hurt that it's earned a five-star rating from more than 26,000 reviewers on Amazon.)
+(And it doesn’t hurt that it's earned a five-star rating from nearly 30,000 reviewers on Amazon.)

 The tool looks like a straightening iron and curling wand put together.
 It's made of two barrels that are sculpted into a deep U-shape.
 When used correctly, your hair will transform into impeccable beach waves as you move the iron down your strands.
 Unfortunately, using it correctly is not intuitive.

 I spent several days trying to figure out how to master the Bed Head Wave Artist.
 My first attempts hearkened back to that ninth-grade dance with waves that appeared less beachy and more zigzag-y.
 But after some trial and error (and several showers), I finally landed on a working technique.